ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-08-09-swiftui-basics-project-structure-views-and-previews.md

 	<figcaption>Give your project a name.</figcaption>
 </figure>

-Now, you want to choose the location where you want to save your new project.
+Now, you need to choose the location where you want to save your new project.
 If you want to create a local Git repository on your machine, select the option "Create Git repository on my Mac".
 Press "Create".

 <figure>
 	<img src="/assets/img/xcode-create-git-repository.webp" alt="Xcode project creation with “Create Git repository on my Mac” option checked.">